View a markdown version of this page

 aws elasticbeanstalk retrieve-environment-info \ --environment-name my-env \ --info-type analyze \ --region us-east-1

-The response includes an AI-generated analysis of the current state of the environment.
-If any issues are identified, recommended solutions are presented.
+The response includes an AI-generated analysis of the current state of the environment, along with recommended solutions for any identified issues.

 Important considerations